23 - Into the Arabian Night

 "Meg, what is it: star alien sea yeh?"

 "A great movie by Ridley Scott."
 For the life of me, I didn't know what she was on about.

 She smacked a crude, plywood sign.
-The words "Star Alliance Lou" were spray-painted in screaming, atomic orange.
-The sign had either fallen prey to a reciprocating saw or there was a special toilet for code-share passengers.
-Regardless, it was good enough for me.
+The words "Star Alliance Lo" were spray-painted in screaming, atomic orange.
+The sign had either fallen prey to a reciprocating saw, or there was a special toilet for code-share passengers.
+Either way, it was good enough for me.